DixitAhir7/DAYRO/DAYRO/pending_functionality/index.md

 --> my prediction is that 90% will be seeing this in phone, so make it perfect responsive for phone on your own

+# 3d art gallery
+--> where i'll show dayro historical images,
+--> will make kind of theatre where users can watch video about history and culture if posssible

  <!-- language -->
 --> adding gujrati language